Music

 James Blunt (2003-present)

-James Blunt can seem like the most soft-hearted kind of singer with his trembling falsetto and lyrics full of yearning.
-But as you might expect of a star who spent much of his pre-fame life serving in the army, he's not as easily bruised as he sometimes sounds.
+James Blunt can seem like the most soft-hearted kind of singer, with his trembling falsetto and lyrics full of yearning.
+But as you might expect of a star who spent much of his pre-fame life serving in the British army, he's not as easily bruised as he sometimes sounds.
+Instead, Blunt's proven to be a remarkably hardy and enduring artist in the years since he first bared his soul on "You're Beautiful", a confession of unrequited love that became one of the biggest hits of the 2000s.
+It was one of many songs on Blunt's 2004 debut, Back to Bedlam, that helped spur a wider shift for British and Irish singer/songwriters away from the more broodin...

 Jason Mraz (1999-present)